sampie777/hymnbook2/DEVELOPMENT.md

 Deep linking is used to share online resources between apps.
 Like sending a link to download a specific database (song bundle / document group).

 To allow access to the main website (hymnbook.sajansen.nl), deep linking must use the `/open/` endpoint.
 This means every deep link must start with `https://hynbook.sajansen.nl/open/` followed by the specific deep link route.
 E.g. `https://hynbook.sajansen.nl/open/download/songs/00000000-0000-0000-0000-000000000000` will open in the app while `https://hymnbook.sajansen.nl/download` will always open in the browser.

+### Changing settings

+If you add a setting, you'll be fine.
+If you remove a setting, you'll probably be fine.
+If you change a setting type or default value, you probably want to apply a patch:

+1. Create the patch file in `source/logic/settings/patches/` and name it `<date>_<last commit>.ts`.
+This way we know exactly in which order to apply the patches (this is not checked automatically, but is handy for the human).
+2. Create the patch function inside the file, with a name describing the patch.
+Make sure the patch will only be run once using some sort of check.
+3. Add the patch function to the `patch()` method in the `SettingsBaseClass` class in `source/logic/settings/settingsBase.ts`.